gravitational/teleport/rfd/0191-workload-id-config-ux.md

   these attributes is dependent on whether workload attestation has been performed by `tbot` and which form of attestation has been performed.
 E.g `workload.k8s.namespace`.
-- `traits`: From the traits configured on the Bot which is requesting the issuance of the WorkloadIdentity.
-E.g `traits.foo`.
+- `user`: From the identity of the user calling the WorkloadIdentity API.
+E.g `user.bot_name`.

 Attributes take a hierarchical form which can be navigated within templates and rules using `.`.
 For example, `join.gitlab.project_path`.